 - 2 Breakfasts, 2 Lunches, 2 Dinners

 After several busy days of exploration along the Antarctic Peninsula, it’s time to return to South America.
 The educational presentations continue as well as the entertaining and memorable voyage recap by the Expedition Leader.
 Join the ship's photography experts in the multimedia room and download and back up your precious images.
-If weather conditions allow, hope to make a rounding of Cape Horn.
+If weather conditions allow, you may make a rounding of Cape Horn.
 This fabled stretch of water is home to legendary tales of exploration and early navigation.
 It’s a fitting place to reflect on a wonderful expedition to some of the most remote corners of the planet.
 Approaching the entrance to the Beagle Channel in early evening light, enjoy a special dinner attended by the Captain of the ship.

 Day 18 Ushuaia, Argentina | Disembark